Star, ID

 452 people

-As of 2023, 3.71% of Star, ID residents (491 people) were born outside of the United States, which is lower than the national average of 13.8%.
+As of 2023, 3.71% of Star, ID residents (491 people) were born outside of the United States, which is approximately the same as the national average of 13.8%.
 In 2022, the percentage of foreign-born citizens in Star, ID was 3.78%, meaning that the rate has been decreasing.

 The following chart shows the percentage of foreign-born residents in Star, ID compared to that of it's neighboring and parent geographies.